Rokasl/CS408_project/report/source/12_chapter_5.md

 ### JavaScript type definitions

-This section explains the JavaScript types used to enforce the data structure of compiled Frank programs, which are used by the abstract machine.
+This section explains the JavaScript types used by abstract machine to enforce the data structure of the compiled Frank programs.
 Firtly, "JSEnv" represents an environemnt, which is an array of "JSVal" values described below.

 ```javascript
 JSEnv = JSVal[]
 ```

-"JSRun" is an operator, who always returns a mode.
-They are located in "operators" array in the generated program ("gen.js").
+"JSRun" is an operator and it always returns a mode.
+Operators are located in "operators" array (in "gen.js").
 Mode contains a stack and current computation.
-Top stack frame and current computation both determine what to do next.
+Top stack frame and current computation both determine what to do next in the machine's lifecycle.

 ```javascript
 jstype JSRun = (JSStack, JSEnv, JSVal[]) -> JSMode